-Additionally, upon receipt of a formal complaint that is not initially dismissed for failure to state a claim, in part or whole of sexual harassment under this policy, the Title IX Coordinator/Deputy Title IX Coordinator shall issue a written notice of allegations to all known parties.
+Additionally, upon receipt of a complaint that is not initially dismissed for failure to state a claim, in part or whole of sex discrimination under this policy, the Title IX Coordinator/Deputy Title IX Coordinator shall issue a written notice of allegations to all known parties.
 The notice of allegations must give notice of this grievance process, along with any informal resolution or mediation process.
-Additionally, this notice of allegations must give notice of allegations of sexual harassment potentially constituting sexual harassment as defined herein and the applicable federal regulations, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
-Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting sexual harassment, and the date and location of the alleged incident, if known.
+Additionally, this notice of allegations must give notice of allegations of sex discrimination potentially constituting sex discrimination, including, as applicable, sex-based harassment, all as defined herein and the applicable federal regulations, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
+Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting sex discrimination, and the date and location of the alleged incident, if known.
 The written notice must include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process.
 The written notice must inform the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence collected as part of the grievance process.
 The written notice must inform the parties of any provision in the University's code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
-Moreover, if, in the course of an investigation, the University decides to investigate allegations about the complainant or respondent that are not included in the initial or a subsequent notice allegation, the University must provide written notice of the additional allegations to the parties whose identities are known in the manner specified above.
+Moreover, if, during an investigation, the University decides to investigate allegations about the complainant or respondent that are not included in the initial or a subsequent notice allegation, the University must provide written notice of the additional allegations to the parties whose identities are known in the manner specified above.

 The complainant and the respondent, and their advisors if any, shall be informed of who will be performing the investigation into the complaint.
-Evidence of past consensual sexual relationships or previous Title IX complaints by the Complainant will not be considered when deciding regarding a current complaint.
+Evidence of past consensual sexual relationships or previous Title IX complaints by the Complainant will not be considered when making a determination regarding a current complaint.

-The assigned Title IX Investigator(s) shall fully investigate the facts alleged in the formal complaint with the support of the University.
+The assigned Title IX Investigator(s) shall fully investigate the facts alleged in the complaint with the support of the University.
 This investigative process shall include, at a minimum: